Bishoylabib/Cycl/README.md

 CYCL aims to reduce the usage of cars and, consequently, decrease global warming.
 By promoting the use of bicycles and scooters, the app helps to:

-- **Reduce Carbon Emissions**: Bicycles and scooters produce zero emissions, making them environmentally friendly alternatives to cars.
+- **Reduce Carbon Emissions**: Bicycles and electric scooters produce zero emissions, making them environmentally friendly alternatives to cars.
 - **Improve Air Quality**: Less car usage leads to lower air pollution levels, contributing to healthier urban environments.
 - **Promote Sustainable Transportation**: Encourages a shift towards sustainable transportation methods, fostering a culture of environmental consciousness.